 We’re here to help right away if you’d like to start a dental nerve damage compensation claim now.
 Please get in touch when you’re ready to begin by calling us on 0800 6524 881.
 Alternatively, carry on reading to learn more about claiming compensation for nerve damage caused by a negligent dentist.

-Are You Eligible To Claim Dental Nerve Damage Compensation?
+- Am I Eligible To Claim Dental Nerve Damage Compensation?

 As much as our solicitors would like to take on every dental nerve damage claim that was presented to them, it’s just not possible.
 That’s because their No Win No Fee service puts them at risk of not being paid if a claim is unsuccessful.
 Therefore, before accepting a claim, they will check whether: